 - "Little Mikey", the stuffed animal that Mike doesn't want Boo touching, is described as a bear (despite having one eye, several legs/tentacles, fangs and horns).

-- Cassandra Truth: Celia demands that Mike tell her the truth about what's going on, which he does.Mike: All right.
+- Cassandra Truth: Celia demands that Mike tell her the truth about what's going on, which he does.Mike: Okay, here's the truth.
 You know that kid they're looking for?
-Well, Sulley let her in.
-We've been trying to put her back, and now Randall is chasing us, and he's trying to kill us!
+Sulley let her in.
+We tried to send her back, but Waternoose had this secret plot, and now Randall's right behind us, and he's trying to kill us!

 Celia: You expect me to believe that pack of lies, Mike Wazowski?